Updated 2026small-breed guide

 What to Look For: A Shih Tzu Buyer's Checklist

-When comparing dog training treats for your Shih Tzu, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog training treats for a Shih Tzu, these are the factors I weigh most heavily -- ranked by importance for this breed:

 1